A Simple and Effective Reinforcement Learning Method for Text-to-Image Diffusion Fine-tuning: Introduction

-An advantage of \ac{PPO} is that it removes the incentive for the new policy to deviate too much from the previous reference policy, via importance sampling and clipping operation~\citep{schulman2017proximal}.
-While effective, \ac{PPO} can have significant computational overhead.
-In practice, \ac{RL} fine-tuning for diffusion models via \ac{PPO} requires concurrently loading three models in memory: \begin{enumerate*}[label=(\roman*)] \item The \textbf{reference policy:} The base policy, which is usually initialized with the pre-trained diffusion model. \item The \textbf{current policy:} The policy that is \ac{RL} fine-tuned, and also initialized with the pre-trained diffusion model. \item The \textbf{reward model:} Typically, a large vision-language model, trained via supervised fine-tuning objective~\citep{lee2023aligning}, which assigns a scalar reward to the final generated image during the online optimization stage. \end{enumerate*} This can result in a considerable computational burden, given that each policy can potentially have millions of parameters.
-In addition to computational overhead, \ac{PPO} is also known to be sensitive to hyper-parameters~\citep{engstrom2019implementation,zheng2023delve,huang2024n+}.
+An advantage of \ac{PPO} is that it removes the incentive for the new policy to deviate too much from the previous reference policy, via importance sampling and clipping~\citep{schulman2017proximal}, which, as we discuss below, leads to superior sample efficiency over simpler policy-gradient methods such as REINFORCE~\citep{williams1992simple}.
+However, \ac{PPO} comes with significant implementation overhead: in practice, \ac{RL} fine-tuning for diffusion models via \ac{PPO} requires concurrently loading three models in memory: \begin{enumerate*}[label=(\roman*)] \item The \textbf{reference policy:} The base policy, usually initialized with the pre-trained diffusion model. \item The \textbf{current policy:} The \ac{RL} fine-tuned policy, also initialized with the pre-trained diffusion model. \item The \textbf{reward model:} Typically a large vision-language model trained via supervised fine-tuning~\citep{lee2023aligning}, which assigns a scalar reward to the final generated image. \end{enumerate*} In addition, \ac{PPO} is known to be sensitive to hyper-parameters~\citep{engstrom2019implementation,zheng2023delve,huang2024n+}.
+We note these costs as practical motivation for seeking simpler alternatives, though the primary axis of comparison in this work is \textit{sample efficiency}, not computational cost.

-Simpler approaches, like REINFORCE~\citep{williams1992simple} avoid such complexities, and could theoretically be more efficient.
-However, in practice, they often suffer from high variance and instability.
-A variant of REINFORCE: \ac{RLOO}~\citep{kool2019buy} has been proposed that samples multiple sequences per input prompt, and a baseline correction term to reduce the variance; however, it still suffers from sample inefficiency.
+Simpler approaches, such as REINFORCE~\citep{williams1992simple}, avoid such additional implementation complexities by requiring neither a separate reference policy in memory nor sensitive hyperparameter tuning.
+However, this implementation simplicity comes at a cost: in practice, REINFORCE is \textit{less} sample efficient than \ac{PPO}, and suffers from high variance and instability~\citep{gupta2024optimal,gupta2025safe}.
+A variant of REINFORCE, \ac{RLOO}~\citep{kool2019buy,ahmadian2024back}, samples multiple sequences per input prompt and applies a baseline correction term to reduce variance; however, it remains sample inefficient because it does not permit trajectory reuse across policy updates, unlike importance-sampling-based methods.